Skip to main content

 ThermoWorks DOT

-We found the DOT to be just as accurate as our top winner, but its lower price tag makes it more attractive for cooks who just want to measure temperatures.
+We find the DOT to be just as accurate as our top winner.
+However, its lower price tag makes it more attractive for cooks who just want easy temperature reading.
 Because of that, this one landed itself as our Best Value.

 Pros